 I’ve just downloaded SkedPal and am enjoying it a lot already!
 I spent the last few days learning about it and decided to give it a go.
 I have several appointments on my iCloud calendars that are in the “Floating” Time Zone.
 This means that no matter what time zone I’m in, for example, the appointment always shows up at 3pm.
 SkedPal is treating those time zones 6 hours earlier.
 For example, I have a “Floating” appointment for a Weekly Review every Thursday from 10am – 12pm.
 SkedPal is showing that appointment for 4am – 6am.
 Can this be fixed?
-Thanks very much!1 week, 4 days ago SethParticipant
+Thanks very much!2 months ago SethParticipant

 Thanks for bringing this up.
 Didn’t know about the floating time zone feature of iCloud calendar.
 We’ll have to learn more about it and improve the integration to support it in the future.
 The current implementation’s treatment of the floating time zone is probably random.

 In the meantime, would it be possible for you to set your current time zone?2 months ago LynnRHKParticipant

 Thanks so much for the answer.
 FYI I actually use an app called BusyCal in order to designate the “Floating” Time Zone on ***many*** of my repeating appointments. iCloud/Apple Calendar recognizes and maintains the Floating Time Zone.
 I am unable, however, to choose/designate the “Floating” Time Zone directly from iCloud/Apple Calendar when I am scheduling appointments.